ttgprotect/TTGProtect/README.md

 3. Run the bot.js file!
 All should go well :)

 ## Web-Dashboard
-The web-dashboard files can be found [here](https://github.com/ttgprotect/TTGProtect-WebDashboard)
-\nYou will need to run these files in the same directory as the bot's files, more info at the repo
+The web-dashboard files can be found [here.](https://github.com/ttgprotect/TTGProtect-WebDashboard) You will need to run these files in the same directory as the bot's files, more info at the repo

 ## Contributing
 You sure can!
 Here are a few guidlines though: